 Be more accepting.
 Even if you heard or read something about a certain culture, it’s important to realize that doesn’t mean everyone from that particular background acts or thinks the same thing.
 Not everyone has identical beliefs.

-Couchsurfing is a great tool for brave people to travel the world and learn about other culture.
+Couchsurfing is a great tool for brave people to travel the world and learn about other cultures.
 It offers an authentic cultural exchange in a local setting, which enables individuals to save money while traveling.
-I want my future children to experience the same thing; learn about different cultures, foster cultural exchange and share their lives with an open heart.
+I want my future children to experience the same thing; learn about different cultures, foster cultural exchange, and share their lives with an open heart.